 Everybody needs love

 Paul calls Timothy his beloved son (2 Timothy 1:2).
 He doesn’t just love him inwardly.
 He expresses it.
 People around us need to know we love them.
 We need to tell them they are precious.

 Everybody needs someone to pray for them.

 Paul prays for Timothy consistently (2 Timothy 1:3).
-Not only is prayer a powerful tool for accessing physical and spiritual resources, it also lets a person know they are regarded.
+Not only is prayer a powerful tool for accessing physical and spiritual resources, but it also lets a person know they are regarded.
 It gives them dignity as they feel a sense of importance to others, and to God.
-Regular intercessory prayer offered to a person absolutely fills up a person’s emotional bank.
+Regular intercessory prayer offered to a person fills up a person’s emotional bank.

 Everybody needs somebody to believe in them.